marifyo/fggcosha/_posts/2015-04-02-membership-dues-reminder.md

 </figure>
 {: .image-pull-left}

 It's that time of year again.
-Here's our reminder to pay your annual membership fees by April 15th.
+Here's our reminder to pay your $100 annual membership fees by April 15th.
+New members will need to pay the additional $20 registration fee, a one-time payment.

 <br>
 Payment plans are available.
 Contact [the Financial Secretary](mailto:chinwe.onyekwelu@fggconitsha.com) for options.